joshHug/LeidenITP/labs/lab7.md

 ## Exercise 7: Blurring an Images (challenge, very hard)

 In this exercise, we continue with using numpy.
 However, this exercise is no longer a simple toy problem, but also has some real world applications.
 When, you complete both function you will also see the end result of the original and blurred image.
+Blurring an image has the effect of taking an unsharp photograph.
+This is done by averaging each pixel by its neighbouring pixels.

+The function `len` is a bit ambiguous when it comes down to numpy arrays as they can be multidimensional.
+To get more readable code, we use `size` to get the overall size of the numpy array (as if it was a one dimensional list) and `shape` if we want the length of each axis in the array.
+Note, that shape return a tuple for each axis the length.
+For more information see the numpy documentation.

 Open blur_image.py and work your way through the exercises.